Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Abstract

 \section{Abstract}

-In this paper we study the sum rate of zero-forcing (ZF) as well as regularized ZF (RZF) precoding in large MISO broadcast channels, under the assumptions of imperfect channel state information at the transmitter, channel transmit correlation and different user path losses.
-Our analysis assumes that the number of transmit antennas $M$ and the number of users $K$ are large and of the same order of magnitude.
-We apply recent results on the empirical spectral distribution of certain kinds of large dimensional random matrices to derive deterministic equivalents for the signal-to-interference plus noise ratio (SINR) at the receivers.
-Based on these results and under sum rate maximization, we evaluate for RZF (i) the optimal precoder, for ZF (ii) the optimal number of active users and (iii) the optimal amount of channel training in TDD multi-user systems.
-Moreover, we study the achievable sum rate under limited feedback and derive an approximation of the feedback rate required to maintain a given rate offset relative to perfect CSIT.
-Numerical simulations suggest that the approximations, almost surely exact as $M,K\!\to\!\infty$, are accurate even for small $M,K$.
+In this paper, we study the sum rate performance of zero-forcing (ZF) and regularized ZF (RZF) precoding in large MISO broadcast systems under the assumptions of imperfect channel state information at the transmitter and per-user channel transmit correlation.
+Our analysis assumes that the number of transmit antennas $M$ and the number of single-antenna users $K$ are large while their ratio remains bounded.
+We derive deterministic approximations of the empirical signal-to-interference plus noise ratio (SINR) at the receivers, which are tight as $M,K\to\infty$.
+In the course of this derivation, the per-user channel correlation model requires the development of a novel deterministic equivalent of the empirical Stieltjes transform of large dimensional random matrices with generalized variance profile.
+The deterministic SINR approximations enable us to solve various practical optimization problems.
+Under sum rate maximization, we derive (i) for RZF the optimal regularization parameter, (ii) for ZF the optimal number of users, (iii) for ZF and RZF the optimal power allocation scheme and (iv) the optimal amount of feedback in large FDD/TDD multi-user systems.
+Numerical simulations suggest that the deterministic approximations are accurate even for small $M,K$.